-The bank will regularly send the business a bank statement which lists in date order the money that has gone in and out of the bank account.
+The bank will regularly send the business a bank statement, or the information can be accessed through online banking, which lists in date order the money that has gone in and out of the bank account.

 The reconciliation helps the bookkeeper to find what is causing the difference and make the necessary adjustments.

-If you live in a country where you have to collect and pay sales tax, bank reconciliation statements will help you find any entries you may have doubled up on in the cash book – you don't want to pay sales tax unnecessarily.
+If you live in a country where you have to collect and pay sales tax, bank reconciliation statements will help you find any entries you may have doubled up on in the cashbook – which will help you avoid paying too much sales tax – or too little!

 Your tax accountant will want to check the accuracy of your cash

 book by viewing your final bank statement and reconciliation statement